 You may have heard of the words “frankenwheat” or “frankenfoods,” which have been imposed on the public by agricultural geneticists due to the scientific engineering of wheat and wheat food products.
 This has created a movement away from wheat products due to the damaging effects they may have, in particular the issues people have consuming foods with gluten.

 This is where einkorn flour comes in.

-While this is not the wheat your great-grandmother used, there are some ancient grains, such as einkorn, available today that healthier, easier to digest and, frankly, a superior alternative.
+While this is not the wheat your great-grandmother used, there are some ancient grains, such as einkorn, available today that are healthier, easier to digest and, frankly, superior alternatives.

 What Is Einkorn Flour?

 Ancient grains are thought by many to be inherently more nutritious than modern varieties.
 Einkorn flour is the most ancient wheat, offering many essential dietary and trace minerals.